 Looking for more rhubarb recipes?
 Some of these should get you salivating:

 Don’t forget to Pin It!

-Photos by Meghan Bassett, © Ask the Experts, LLC.
+Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published by Shanna Mallon on May 20th, 2010.
-Last updated: May 20, 2018 at 16:28 pm.
+Last updated: January 6, 2022 at 10:29 am.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.